android-app-sast/VulsTotal/README.md

-  -d, 	--apk_folder  		The APK folder stored the target APKs -r,	--report_folder 	The report folder stored the intermediate reports -c, 	--CSV_folder 	 	The CSV folder stored the final CSV reports -s, 	--strategy  		The strategy option(0:customized majority voting; 1:granularity-aware majority voting) -f, 	--confidence  		The confidence option(please in the number in [50,100)
+  -d, 	--apk_folder  		The APK folder stored the target APKs -r,	--report_folder 	The report folder stored the intermediate reports -c, 	--CSV_folder 	 	The CSV folder stored the final CSV reports -s, 	--strategy  		The strategy option (0:customized majority voting; 1:granularity-aware majority voting) -f, 	--confidence  		The confidence option (please in the number in [50,100)
 ```

-### Development Environment

-Using Python 2.7 in VulsTotal